Knee Injury Claims

 Have you suffered a knee injury as a result of a car or road traffic accident where you were not at fault?
 If this is the case you are very likely to be able to make a claim for compensation.
 This is applicable whether you were driving the vehicle or travelling as a passenger.

 “How much compensation can I get for a knee injury?” is a common question asked by claimants when making an initial inquiry.
 The amount of compensation that you could receive will be determined by the severity of your injuries and their long-term prognosis.
 The simpler the injury, the lower the settlement will be.
-Whilst the more severe your knee problems are, the higher the amount of compensation which may be warranted.
+Whilst the more severe your knee problems are, the higher the amount of knee injury compensation which may be warranted.

 For an estimate of the amount of how much compensation, you could (potentially) be entitled to for any personal injury, talk to our friendly team today.
 We can provide you with an initial estimate of what a solicitor may be able to secure for you.